Recently, I have found myself drawn back to material I studied many years ago.

 There are any number of safe experiments that might emerge from this material – too many to consider here.
 The experiments you may design will be very personal and very specific to your circumstances.

-It is an area of work you will almost certainly want to discuss with a professional.
+It may be an area of work you will want to discuss with a professional.
 Please be aware of the implicit advice in the Johari Window; we cannot know all there is to know about ourselves.
 Information and feedback is needed.
 Some-one trained to help us look in the left field – in different places – can be essential to moving forward.
 It is too easy to go round in circles and that can become very frustrated.